xoopscube/documentation/en/development/README.md

 ## Overview

-This page provides an overview of the original XCube design concept build with PHP and MySQL.
-It is a brief summary of the initial architecture idea on which the design and eventual development of a subsystem is built.
-Therefore, it is not an exhaustive API reference including all possible elements, classes, objects or detailed models, functions or methods.
+**The Original XCube Design Concept**

+This page offers a summary of the initial architectural vision for XCube, built using PHP and MySQL.
+It provides a brief overview of the core design concept upon which the structure and subsequent development of various subsystems are based.
+Therefore, this document is not intended as a comprehensive API reference detailing every element, class, object, model, function, or method.

 ## Self-Hosted Scalable

 **The XCube core concept "3S" stands for — Simple, Secure and Scalable.**

-The XCube architecture was developed to overcome [web development frameworks](/en/development/web-framework.md) limitations, and to serve as the basis for extending an existing web platform.
-The approach stems from real-world experience, resulting in a highly modular and extensible platform for reliable resource management and scalability in a very demanding domain.
+The XCube architecture was developed to overcome web development frameworks limitations, and to serve as the basis for extending an existing web platform.
+The approach stems from real-world experience, resulting in a highly modular and extensible platform for reliable resource management and scalability.
 Self-hosted platforms are decentralized, allow for superior accessibility, and full control over your own data and services, rather than depending on expensive third-party services (cloud, saas).